indrekots/aws-workshop/README.md

 If the connection hangs, it could be that there's an issue with NACLs or security groups.

-## 9 Application servers
+## 9. Application servers

-In AWS EC2 dashboard, create a autoscaling *launch configuration* that's used by the Auto Scaling Group to create new instnaces.
+In AWS EC2 dashboard, create a autoscaling *launch configuration* that's used by the Auto Scaling Group to create new instances.
 Use Amazon Linux AMI 2018.03.0 AMI and `t2.micro` as the instance type.
 Click next, and configure name and some advanced details.
 Set the name to `<your-name>-asg-lc`.